SonyaMoisset/Pluralsight_Training/README.md

 - HTML Fundamentals by Matt Milner
 - HTML Document Flow by Susan Simkins
 - Get Started With HTML5 Boilerplate by Chris Reynolds
+- The Anatomy of Email Design in HTML by Stephen Sharp

 ## CSS/CSS3
 - Introduction to CSS by Scott Allen